Unidentified-Coder/SE/README.md

 Adherence to Policies:
 Participants must comply with all relevant policies and regulation

-Communication
+Communication:
 This will play a big factor on how we develop as a team and how going forward.

+Team Meeting - They will be held once a week on sundays in order for us to look over everything and ensure everything is in order and all members know what their task is.

-To the names above this concerns these rules are in place to be abided by and understood failure to do so will result in a strike system with each strike being progressively harsher
+Punishment - To the names above this concerns these rules are in place to be abided by and understood failure to do so will result in a strike system with each strike being progressively harsher;

-1st £20 fine,
+1st strike - £20 fine

-2nd £50 fine,
+2nd strike - £50 fine

-3rd Resignation of the team
+3rd strike - Resignation of the team (And is required to inform the instructor as to why this has happened)

-signed by;
+Signed by;

 Rodas Samson Gebrtensea